 “Projects that require cross-team effort are expensive for the company and disruptive for the team,” says LinkedIn’s Haricharan Ramachandra.
-“So it is important to have clear selection criteria that ensures high ROI for the organization from such projects.”
+“So it is important to have clear selection criteria that ensure high ROI for the organization from such projects.”

 SPADE Decision Framework

-Developed at Square, the SPADE framework is also predicated on breaking down each step of the decision making process so it is clear to everyone what’s happening, who’s doing what, and why a decision was reached.
+Developed at Square, the SPADE framework is also predicated on breaking down each step of the decision-making process so it is clear to everyone what’s happening, who’s doing what, and why a decision was reached.

-- Setting: Answering the What, When and Why of each decision—What are you trying to actually deciding on, When must that decision be made (and why by that date), and Why are you making this decision in the first place.
+- Setting: Answering the What, When and Why of each decision—What are you trying to actually decide on, When must that decision be made (and why by that date), and Why are you making this decision in the first place.

 - People: Doling out accountability, responsibility, and identifying who should be consulted for each decision.

 - Alternatives: What are the possible choices that can be made for the decision in question?